 Understanding the Different Types of US Customs Holds and Exams

-With thousands of tons of cargo coming into the country every day, it is the responsibility of US Customs and Border Protection to stay on top of regulating restricted, illegal, or even improperly packaged cargo does not enter the country, many import shipments are flagged, putting process on hold and potentially subjecting the merchandise to an exam.
+With thousands of tons of cargo coming into the country every day it is the responsibility of US Customs and Border Protection (CBP) to ensure that restricted, illegal, or even improperly packaged cargo does not enter the country, many import shipments are flagged, putting the process on hold, and potentially subjecting the merchandise to an exam.

-- Statistical Validation Hold: If there are discrepancies between your shipping documents and the actual cargo, such as different weights, values, or commodity declarations, your cargo may be put on hold.
+- Statistical Validation Hold: If there are inconsistencies between your shipping documentation and the actual cargo, such as different weights, values, or commodity declarations, your cargo may be put on hold.

 - VACIS/NII Exam: Respectively, this stands for Vehicle and Cargo Inspection System Exam and Non-intrusive Inspection.
-This exam the easiest, cheapest, and fastest, as it merely requires that your goods go through a giant x-ray machine, giving the CBP agents a better look at its contents.
+This exam requires that your goods go through a giant x-ray machine, giving the CBP agents a better look at its contents.

 - Tailgate Exam: This is another simple test, in which the Customs agent handling the inspection opens the freight container and performs a brief visual check of the items inside.

-- Intensive Exam: This is the ‘full monty’ – meaning your merchandise will be thoroughly inspected at a CES location.
-The entire cargo container will be taken to a private corporation previously appointed by CBP, where it will be unloaded, sorted, and stripped.
+- Intensive Exam: Your merchandise will be thoroughly inspected at a CES location (Centralized Examination Station).
+The entire cargo container will be taken to a privately run warehouse where it will be unloaded, sorted, and stripped.
 The Customs agents may take samples, if necessary.

 Need Help?
 Hire A Customs Broker!